 Ease of use

-These are the approximate per hour cost of running the unit, and the electricity cost for the unit to extract 10 litres of water.
+These are the approximate per-hour cost of running the unit and the electricity cost for the unit to extract 10 litres of water.
 The latter figure often shows that a model that uses less power, but is slow to extract water, can cost the same to run as a model with higher consumption but faster extraction.

-The overall score is made up of:
+The CHOICE Expert Rating (or overall score) for dehumidifiers is made up of:

-- Water removal (50%)
+- water removal (30%)

-- Energy efficiency (30%)
+- energy efficiency (30%)

-- Ease of use (20%).
+- ease of use (20%).